lostdecade/manor/_posts/2012-03-26-goodbye-github-hello-aws.md

 * No need to run Apache on an EC2 instance.
 Less complication and less expensive!
 * Scaling is taken care of by S3, no messing around with EC2 load balancers, etc.

+## Looking Ahead

-Our main website (this blog) is now hosted on S3 and if you're reading this post things are holding together pretty well. :)
+Our website is now hosted out of S3 and if you're reading this post things are holding together pretty well!

-GitHub is a great product but it's not geared towards small businesses.
-We'll still be posting our public code there, but I'm much happier with our new tech stack.
+GitHub is a great product but it's not geared towards a small business like ours.
+We'll still be hosting [our public code][13] there, but I'm much happier with our new stack.

+All that said, there are bound to be issues with AWS which I'll likely blog about in the future as we encounter them.

+Do you have a preferred setup for hosting static websites?
+Let us know in the comments!

 [1]: https://github.com/